Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 Hadoop <https://hadoop.apache.org/>`__, allowing you to filter data at database level.
 This speeds up jobs reducing the amount of data to be collected and processed.

+This project is not intended to replace Apache Cassandra denormalized tables, inverted indexes, and/or secondary indexes.
+It is just a tool to perform some kind of queries which are really hard to be addressed using Apache Cassandra out of the box features.

 Indexing is achieved through a Lucene based implementation of Cassandra secondary indexes, where each node of the cluster indexes its own data.